bealanator/Wireguard-Docker-Automate-Ubuntu18.04/README.md

 - SSH Keys configured for your user
   - Or sshpass installed if not using keys
 - User added to sudoers

-- Ansible installed on a remote or local machine.
+Ansible will also need installed on a remote or local machine.
+It can also be installed on the target Ubuntu 18.04 server if installing to itself.

 ## Installation
 Clone/download repo, cd into the directory.
 Edit wireguard_docker_deploy.yml